ayushxx7/ayush-mandowara-blog/content/DataAnalysis/01-Data-Analysis-With-Python.md

   print(mean3)
   ```

-  Note: It is breaking because the axis value is more than the number of axes present in the input array.
+  `Note`: It is breaking because the axis value is more than the number of axes present in the input array.
 To fix, use the correct axis number.
-Note: first axis starts with 0
+          Note that the axises are indexed starting from 0

 ### When to use this function?
 This function should be used whenever mean is required to be calculated over a given input array.
 Further Reading: Try calculating average, standard deviation and variance.